 Standoffs prevent electrical discharge to the PC case.
 Usually, they come with the PC case while some manufacturers offer them with the motherboards.
 Either way, they are a necessary component.
 If you are not using it, the PC components may get fried or increase motherboard temperature.

 If absolutely nothing works, and the PC stops working altogether, then you should consider replacing the motherboard.

 What Tools Can I Use To Find If My Motherboard Temperature Is High?

-There are only a handful of software tools you can use for motherboard temperature check.
-Some motherboard manufacturers come with their own software for hardware monitoring but they are only compatible for the respective brands.
+There are only a handful of software tools you can use for motherboard temperature checks.
+Some motherboard manufacturers come with their own software for hardware monitoring but they are only compatible with the respective brands.
 Alternatively, you can use thermal cameras but they are expensive.